syncfusion-content/xamarin-docs/Xamarin/SfSchedule/views.md

 #### Date Time Formatting

-You can format the time string in the schedule control using [DayLabelSettings](#_VIEWS "") of DayViewSettings.
+You can format the time string in the schedule control using `DayLabelSettings` of DayViewSettings.

 #### Non-Accessible Blocks

-You can restrict/allocate certain timeslot as Non-accessible block using [DayLabelSettings](#_VIEWS "")NonAccessibleBlocks of DayViewSettings, so that you can allocate those timeslots for predefined events/activities like Lunch hour.
+You can restrict/allocate certain timeslot as Non-accessible block using `NonAccessibleBlocks` of DayViewSettings, so that you can allocate those timeslots for predefined events/activities like Lunch hour.

 #### Working Hours

-You can differentiate working hours with non-working hour timeslots by its color using [WorkStartHour](#_VIEWS "") and [WorkEndHour](#_VIEWS "") properties of DayViewSettings.
+You can differentiate working hours with non-working hour timeslots by its color using `WorkStartHour` and `WorkEndHour` properties of DayViewSettings.

 #### All Day Appointments Panel

-You can view AllDay appointments in separate panel and the panel’s visibility can be enabled by setting [ShowAllDay](#_VIEWS "") property of DayViewSettings as true.
+You can view AllDay appointments in separate panel and the panel’s visibility can be enabled by setting `ShowAllDay` property of DayViewSettings as true.

 {% highlight c# %}